jsummers/deark/readme.md

    Many file formats unfortunately contain timestamps in "local time", with no information about their time zone.
 In such cases, the supplied -intz offset will be used to convert the timestamp to UTC.
-   The "offset" parameter is in hours west of UTC.
+   The "offset" parameter is in hours east of UTC.
 For example, New York City is -5.0, or -4.0 when Daylight Saving Time is in effect.
    This option does not respect Daylight Saving Time.
 It cannot deal with the case where some of the timestamps in a file are in DST, and others are not.